vfat-io/vfat-docs/automation/rebalance.md

 Lastly stop loss values can be set on either side.
 Continuing the previous example, a stop loss value of 2700 on the lower side will mean that automatic rebalancing will stop completely if the price drops below 2700.

-The same mechanism on the upper side if setting a stop loss of 3600 would disable all automatic rebalancing once hte price goes above 3600.
+The same mechanism on the upper side if setting a stop loss of 3600 would disable all automatic rebalancing once the price goes above 3600.

 Stop loss settings are absolute, so a stop loss setting of 2700, 3600 will remain the same when a position is rebalanced.